Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 Gozen Bioworks Xylozen™ Leather/Exotic Skins Microbe-derived TUR 2020 Ece Gözen Akın

 Leather is one of the most versatile, durable, and desirable materials in fashion.
 Gozen Bioworks is a next-gen material company based in San Francisco & Turkey backed by SOSV.
-No animal-free replacement has been able to meet the top performance specs, until Gozen.It’s not just replacing Impossibly thin yet strong, it’s even soft enough to replace high-end lambskin.
-Designed with scale in mind, they’re already in talks with major leather users to be the material of the future.
+Gozen has met top performance specs.
+It was designed to be versatile and durable.
+It is thin yet strong and soft enough to replace high-end lambskin.
+Gozen designed their material with scale in mind.

 http://gozen-bioworks.com